Functional Hormone Balancing

 Luckily, there are many natural treatments to promote healthy hormone balance.
-Dr. Burke takes a functional medicine approach to hormone balance, using a combination of nutrition, vitamins and nutrient supplements, and herbal medicines to help restore optimal hormone levels so you can get back to feeling your best.
+Dr. Burke takes an integrative approach to hormonal health.
+She often prescribes a combination of herbal medicines, nutrition, vitamins and nutriceutical supplements, and bioidentical hormone therapies to manage symptoms of menopause and hormone imbalances.

 Bioidentical Hormone Replacement

-Most patients taking bioidentical hormones report that they finally feel like themselves again.
-Hormone treatments can improve energy, mood, and libido and significantly reduce hot flashes.
+After starting bioidentical hormones, many patients report that they finally feel like themselves again.
+Hormonal treatments can improve hot flashes, energy, mood, sleep, libido, and vaginal dryness.